DaraSamii/lead-driven-cavity/README.md

 # lead-driven-cavity

-This repository contain codes of classic CFD problem "lead-driven Cavity flow".
+This repository contains codes of classic CFD problem "lead-driven Cavity flow".
 There are to folders cotainiting python and matlab codes for modeling and solving fluid flow in the square region.

 In python code folder three different methods are demonstrated, classing interation method, matrix rolling method(using numpy), and matrix rolling method (using cuda GPU-accelerated with pytorch).
 The performance of these three algorthims are compared and it's shown that GPU-accelerated method is significantly more efficient that other ones.